ENVSS 1040 Planet Earth 4 Credits

 Components: Discussion, Class

-Prereqs/Coreqs: P: a previous course in ENVSS (formerly GEOGRPHY) or consent of instructor
+Prereqs/Coreqs: P: a previous course in ENVSS or consent of instructor

 Typically Offered: Spring - odd year

-Students participate and lead in various phases of the research process in close collaboration with a faculty member.
-This course develops students' research and professional skills and culminates in a formal presentation and/or written report.
+Students participate and lead in various phases of the research process in close collaboration with a faculty mentor.
+This course develops students' research and professional skills and culminates in a formal presentation, written report, and/or other scholarly product.

 Typically Offered: Fall - Spring